3.5 Traineeships and apprenticeships

 - Initiating a recruitment process

-In addition, a number of schemes assisting recruitment of apprentices have been made available to companies with a view to promoting apprenticeship and work/study programmes; they include for example :
+In addition,several schemes assisting recruitment of apprentices have been made available to companies by certain regions with a view to promoting apprenticeship and work/study programmes; they include for example :

 - Exemptions from social contributions and aid provided by Agefiph, which works to foster professional integration of the disabled.